bmccary/phs-roster/README.md

 # To Parse out NetID Images from CourseBook

+In order for this to work, you'll need to install `poppler`.

 1. Download the roster(s) in question from CourseBook and save it in root directory.
    1. It is fine to put as many in here as you want, but you probably want to download a PDF, run `make`, download a new PDF, run `make`, et cetera.
    1. Rosters need to be saved with names that contain no whitespace or other characters which are special to `bash` or `make`.